AnderSouza/code-challenge/README.md

 ## Installation

 First checkout the repository in your computer.
-The go inside the created folder and install the dependencies:
+Then go inside the created folder and install the dependencies:

 `yarn install`

-Now just start it:
+Just start it:

 `yarn start`